sunixzs/typo3.extension.pb_social.usercentrics/README.md

 ## Get the `templateID`s

-When usercentrics is loaded open the developer tools and search in `usercentrics.consentTemplates` and search for `templateID`.
+When usercentrics is loaded open the developer tools -> console and search in `usercentrics.consentTemplates` for `templateID`.

 ## Repository